 And cheese sales are not slowing down anytime soon.
 According to Allied Market Research, the U.S. cheese market is projected to have a compound annual growth rate of more than 5 percent through 2027.

-Of the primary drivers for the high demand of cheese, the fact that more consumers are cooking at home tops the list.
+More consumers are cooking at home which is helping push retail cheese sales.
 This has led to an increase in sales of cheeses that are convenient for meal prep and cleanup, such as pre-sliced and pre-shredded cheese.

 The pandemic has emphasized consumer desire for convenience, especially when it comes to cooking.
-Packaged sliced and shredded cheese have become the shopper’s go-to add-on to enhance their favorite home-cooked meals – especially with the demand for more exciting flavors of cheese.
+Packaged sliced and shredded cheese have become the shopper’s go-to add-on to enhance their favorite home-cooked meals – especially with the demand for more exciting flavors.

 Consumers today are also more adventuresome, craving flavors that extend beyond the standard cheddar or mozzarella.
-Cheeses like gouda, provolone, asiago, gruyere and feta are becoming more and more common on ingredient lists for recipes to make at home.
+Cheeses like gouda, provolone, asiago, gruyere and feta are growing in at-home recipe popularity.

 With more shoppers flooding the cheese case, it’s time to take a look at your display.
 An effective system should improve product visibility and keep goods moving to boost sales and your bottom line.
 That’s where the SpaceGrid® II on Magna-Bar™ comes in.

 All-new mounting hardware transforms existing Magna-Bar peg displays into efficient pusher systems that feature SpaceGrid II trays, which easily slide forward for fast and efficient stocking and conditioning.
 SpaceGrid II on Magna-Bar combines the performance and value of two trusted merchandising systems to maximize display space while ensuring attractive, organized displays from store open to close.